How are we doing?

 How do we compare?

 The Tucson MSA’s industry mix was heavily weighted toward government activity, compared to the nation.
-In 2016, 21.7% of Tucson’s GDP was in the government sector, compared to 12.3% for the nation, which made government the largest sector in the local economy.
-The education and health services sector was also relatively large in Tucson, at 11.3% of GDP, compared to 8.5% for the nation.
+In 2019, 18.3% of Tucson’s GDP was in the government sector, compared to 12.3% for the nation, which made government one of the largest sectors in the local economy.
+The financial activities sector was the largest in both Tucson and for the nation, representing just over 21.0% of GDP in 2019.

 What are the key trends?

-The Great Recession hit real GDP growth in the Tucson MSA hard, with a huge 6.3% decline in 2009.
-That was much worse than the U.S. decline of 2.7%, but slightly better than the 7.6% decline for Arizona.
-Tucson’s real GDP growth rebounded in 2012, but has remained below both the Arizona and national rates.
+The Great Recession hit real GDP growth in the Tucson MSA hard, with a huge 6.4% decline in 2009.
+That was much worse than the U.S. decline of 2.5%, but slightly better than the 8.1% decline for Arizona.
+Tucson’s real GDP growth rebounded in 2010, but has remained below both Arizona and national rates until 2016 when Tucson exceeded the national rate and was just slightly ahead of Arizona's real GDP growth.

 How is it measured?